RyderFreeman4Logos/anon-ticket/README.md

 recorded after successful claims.
 The abstraction lives in `anon_ticket_domain` so it can later be backed by Redis or a real Bloom filter.

+### Metrics & Abuse Detection

+`anon_ticket_api` exposes Prometheus-compatible metrics at `GET /metrics`, backed by the shared telemetry module.
+Set `API_METRICS_ADDRESS` if you prefer the exporter to run on a dedicated port.
+The API increments counters for each redeem/token request outcome and logs whenever repeated PID probes exceed the configurable `API_ABUSE_THRESHOLD` (default: 5).
+These signals can be wired into dashboards or alerting rules to flag bot abuse early.

 ## Monitor Service

 `anon_ticket_monitor` polls `monero-wallet-rpc`'s `get_transfers` endpoint,